 Legal actions are a use-it or lose-it proposition.
 Although you should seek a settlement before taking on the expense and complication of a court case you should also be aware that if you fail to file a claim before two years pass or you lose the opportunity to have your case heard in court at all.
 This time limit, frequently referred to as a "statute of limitations," is found in Virginia Code, Section 8.01-243.

 You don't need to puzzle your way through the car accident settlement process alone.
 A lawyer can help you ensure that you communicate with insurers and comply with state regulations.
-Contact a local attorney to schedule a free case review for a more individualized assessment.
+Contact an experienced car accident attorney in Virginia today to receive an individualized assessment of your case.

 Contact a qualified attorney.